Hangover From Alcohol Boom Could Last Long After Pandemic Ends

 But alcohol-related illnesses kill more than 88,0000 Americans each year, according to the NIAAA.
 That's more than all drug overdose deaths combined.

-Leggio worries long after the pandemic passes, people will struggle with patterns of excessive drinking and addiction that start now while they're isolating at home.
+Leggio worries that long after the pandemic passes, people will struggle with patterns of excessive drinking and addiction that start now while they're isolating at home.

 "We know from previous traumatic events, Katrina and 9/11, people who survived some of them developed alcohol use disorder relating to the increase in stress," he said.

-Warning signs include a strong urge or need to drink, or if you drink more than you planned.
+Warning signs include a strong urge or need to drink or drinking more than you planned.
 Then it may be time to talk to your doctor.

 Millions of Americans at higher risk